Providers in the West Midlands

-Several national parks and Areas of Outstanding Natural Beauty spill into it, from bordering counties.
+Several national parks and Areas of Outstanding Natural Beauty verge into it from bordering counties.

-There are no cities in Shropshire.
-Its (handful of) major towns include Shrewsbury, Newport, and Telford, which is viewed as one of the fastest growing in the country.
+The major towns include Shrewsbury, Newport, and Telford – which is viewed as one of the fastest growing towns in the country.

 With its ancient forts, castles, and black and white Tudor buildings, Shropshire truly feels like you’ve stepped back in time.